operator-framework/java-operator-plugins/docs/tutorial.md

 Creating Kubernetes objects via APIs can be quite verbose which is why putting them in helper methods can make the code more readable.
-The `MemcachedController.java` needs to create a Deployment if it does not exist.
+The `MemcachedReconciler.java` needs to create a Deployment if it does not exist.
 In the `reconcile` we make a call to a helper, `createMemcachedDeployment`.